arief25ramadhan/traffic-sign-classifier/README.md

 ### 3.1.
 Image Processing

-As a first step, I decided to convert the images to grayscale to minimize memory use for our Neural Network.
-I think that colors are not crucial for recognizing traffic signs.
-After that, I normalized the image data to speed up the Neural Network computation.
+Next, we decided to convert the images to grayscale to minimize memory use for our Neural Network.
+We think that colors are not crucial for recognizing traffic signs.

-Here is an example of a traffic sign image before and after grayscaling.
+After that, we normalized the image data to speed up the Neural Network computation.
+Figure 3 illustrates an example of a traffic sign image before and after grayscaling.

-![alt text][image2]
+![Figure 3][image2]

-#### 3.2.
+### 3.2.
 Final Model

-My final model consisted of the following layers:
+Our final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|